ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 python -m evaluation red-teaming --scorer-dir=evaluation/scorer_definitions --prompt-target="azureopenai"
 ```

-### Run the red teaming script against other ML models on Azure.
+### Run the red teaming script against other ML models on Azure

 You can set the ``--prompt-target`` to "azureml" to be able evaluate the other ml model on azure